nevatia/TATKAL/README.md

 ## Steps to Follow
 1. First, modify the `login.json` and `passenger_details.json` files as per your requirements.
 2. Run the Python file.
-3. Browser automation will start, and it will automatically try to log in to the website and ask for CAPTCHA.
+3. It will automatically try to log in to the website and ask for CAPTCHA.
+AFTER YOU SEE CURSOR IN CAPTCHA INPUT FIELD, CLICK IN FIELD AND ENTER CAPTCHA.
 4. After entering the correct CAPTCHA, the script will search for your trains and display a list of available options.
 5. Wait for 10 AM and click on the desired **CLASS** (AC3/2/1 tier), then select **DATE**, and finally click **BOOK NOW**.
 6. All passenger details will be auto-filled, and you will be taken to the **PAYMENT CAPTCHA** page.